What is Customer- Based Brand Equity?

 Level 3: Brand Response

-Customers have a certain expectation from a brand, and when it meets expectations, the customer is happy and shows positive feelings.
+Customers have a certain expectations from a brand, and when it meets expectations, the customer is happy and shows positive feelings.
 In case the brand is able to go beyond the expectations of a customer, the brand will be able to create delight in the mind of customers.
 This will lead to recommendations that will spread the word in the market.

 It is important to know what factors delight a customer.
 This will help a brand to work further on these factors to gain an edge over the competition.